 "Public support and activism can make a huge impact on decisions such as these," said Conley, adding, "It is good to see positive feedback coming out of chambers, but there are still many hurdles to come.
 The collective voice of Deltans speaking their support will, in the end, make the difference."

 Delta CAO George Harvie recently wrote to John McKendry, the university's president and vice-chancellor, expressing concern there is a reference in the prospectus to "an opportunity to expand the development from the 9.41-acre Kwantlen lands to include Delta's 12 acres creating a mixed-use comprehensive development site in excess of 21 acres."

-Harvie's letter, which was made public at a recent Delta council meeting, notes the prospectus goes on to say that Delta is supportive of such a development.
+Harvies letter, which was made public at the last Delta council meeting, notes the prospectus goes on to say that Delta is supportive of such a development.

 "We take exception to these statements.
 At no time has Delta council indicated its support for this type of development at Paterson Park," Harvie said.

 Harvie said prospective buyers should be made fully aware of the land issues, including the municipal zoning and official community plan designation.